-Policy 5.4.1.2 requires that discretionary development protect natural drainage patterns, minimize erosion, and ensure existing facilities are not adversely impacted while retaining the aesthetic qualities of the drainage way in accordance with the County's Storm Water Management Plan and the NPDES Small MS4 Permit.
+Policy 5.4.1.2 requires that discretionary development protect natural drainage patterns, minimize erosion, and ensure existing facilities are not adversely impacted while retaining the aesthetic qualities of the drainage way maintains the aesthetic qualities of drainages.
+Further, as mitigated and conditioned, the project will be required to implement low impact development (LID) measures, which will help protect wetlands and riparian areas.
+Best management practices and LID measures are required in accordance with the County's Storm Water Management Plan and the NPDES Small MS4 Permit.
 The project must also implement best management practices as required under the State NPDES Construction General Permit and County Grading, Erosion, and Sediment Control Ordinance to minimize erosion on-site and off-site.
 The plan would be designed to prevent increased discharge of sediment at all stages of construction, from initial ground disturbance to project completion.